khaleeda-zoher/uitm-devops-challenge_tryple/README.md

 # 📦 UiTM Mobile SecOps Challenge - Tryple Team

+This mobile prototype was developed as a requirement for the UiTM Mobile SecOps 21 Days Challenge.
+A secure, intelligent application was built by blending front-end usability with back-end integrity based on the Rentverse architecture.
+Real-world DevSecOps environments were simulated to demonstrate secure software engineering across the full stack.

+The system was designed to foster a DevSecOps mindset, with a specific focus on Mobile Defense and Intelligence.
+Advanced security mechanisms, including JWT-based authentication and role-based access control, were integrated to ensure data protection and session integrity.
+Additionally, a rule-based Threat Intelligence System was incorporated to detect unusual access patterns and mitigate potential intrusion attempts.

 Our group members:

 1. Khaleeda binti Mohamad Zoher

-2. Siti Aisyah binti Idris
+3. Siti Aisyah binti Idris

-3. Nur Arief Danial bin Zorkarnain
+5. Nur Arief Danial bin Zorkarnain

 ## 🧪 Project Overview